Introduction to Claims

-User preferred background color in the app is not a generally useful claim since it is app specific.
+A user-preferred background color in the app is not a generally useful claim since it is app specific.

 A note on tokens¶

 When including claims in the token, you have complete freedom to provide an abundance of claims.
-But as always, this should be done advisedly, and with consideration of possible consequences.
-As a best practice, try to keep the claims provided to a minimum, generally always only providing specifically requested claims or a base set that most applications and APIs need.
+But as always, this should be done advisedly and with consideration of the possible consequences.
+As a best practice, try to keep the claims provided to a minimum, only providing specifically requested claims or a base set that most applications and APIs need.
 The claims in the Token form an API between the identity server and the token consumer.
 Changing the content of a token should be considered a breaking change.

 Scopes and claims in use¶